- Price: $3,295 for a queen before discounts

 Customer reviews

 The WinkBed has a 4.8 star rating out of five with more than 8,600 reviews on the website.
 Most reviewers enjoy The WinkBed because it accommodates back issues well.
-We also noticed how many customers liked the exchange process.
+We also noticed that many customers liked the exchange process.

 “Feels great.
 Firm, but not too firm and comfortable.
 I was having back issues with our 11-year-old memory mattress.
 I did my research, and this bed was recommended for older people with back issues.
 Definitely mixed feelings on purchasing a bed with not trying it out first, but your warranty on guaranteed satisfaction or return it with no hassles.”